DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 ### Check the Ingress and GKE LoadBalancer

-To get a status on the current deployment, you can go in the console to the [Kubernetes Engine/Services & Ingress Panel](https://console.cloud.google.com/kubernetes/ingresses)
+To get a status on the current deployment, you can go in the console to the [Kubernetes Engine/Services & Ingress Panel](https://console.cloud.google.com/kubernetes/ingresses).
-The ingress is remaining in the "ingress creating" state several minutes until the pods are up and ready, and that the backend is getting an healthy state
+The ingress is remaining in the "ingress creating" state several minutes until the pods are up and ready, and that the backend is getting an healthy state.

 <img width="1000" height="308" src='./images/ingress_creating.png'/>